Skip to main content

 Selected Publications:

 Long, K.L.
-(2023). “‘She thinks she’s all that’: Intra-group Colorism, Stereotypes and the Experiences of Light-Skinned Women that Identify as Black.”
+(2024). “‘She thinks she’s all that’: Intra-group Colorism, Stereotypes and the Experiences of Light-Skinned Women that Identify as Black.”
 Journal of Colorism Studies, 5(1).
-Forthcoming

 Of Note: